-I am joining Kate Motaung and other members of the Five Minute Friday community for our weekly writing adventure.
-To learn about Five Minute Friday, click here.
-This week’s prompt is, “Accept.”
-The content outside of the // was written and the Scripture references and links added, after the 5 minutes window expired.
+I am joining (on a Monday) the Five Minute Friday writing community, hosted by Kate Motaung, for our weekly writing adventure.
+Please click here to learn about Five Minute Friday.
+This week’s prompt is, “Young.”
+The link to the Time Magazine article was added after the allotted 5 minutes had expired.